Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Conclusion

 \section{Conclusion}

 We have extended previous studies on the cubic Fermi-Pasta-Ulam-Tsingou ($\alpha$-FPUT) model by investigating the consequences of evolving higher-excited normal modes instead of the fundamental.
 The evolution of such atypical initial conditions was also compared to that obtained from typical (random) ones.
-We provided an explicit and simple way of predicting mode excitation sequences when exciting only a single normal mode (the root), showing that higher-excited roots take longer to cover mode space, while the fundamental is the fastest energy spreader.
-Thorough numerical investigations based on computing Lyapunov exponents and Kolmogorov-Sinai entropies show that even invariant quantities carry imprints of the atypical initial states used to compute them in their transient regime, despite converging to the correct invariant value for long times.
+We provided an explicit and simple way of ordering excited modes perturbatively in $\alpha$ when starting from a single normal mode (the root), and showed that higher-excited roots take longer to cover mode space.
+Thorough numerical investigations based on computing Lyapunov exponents and Kolmogorov-Sinai entropies showed that even invariant quantities carry imprints of the atypical initial states used to compute them in their transient regime, despite converging to the correct invariant value for long times.
 The prethermal dynamics taking place before convergence is confirmed to be a consequence of some select roots lying close to stationary states also in the $\alpha$-FPUT system, and therefore being trapped in near-regular regions.
 The escape from such regions is what puts an end to the paradigmatic metastable plateaus in mode energies, whose end marks the moment invariant quantities computed from roots start to converge.

 \acknowledgements